theosanderson/taxonium/docs/index.md

 ```{note}
 For MATs you can search for **mutations**.
 Note that this will identify the internal node at which a mutation is said to have occurred in the tree.
 ```

+## Custom settings

+You can click the settings icon at the bottom right of the tree to:

+* Enable/disable the minimap
+* Change the density of text
+* Toggle mutation types (by default only amino acid changes are shown, but nucleotide changes can be enabled)

 # Advanced topics